cubos/sdkgen/language.md

 ## Annotations

-Operations and classes can be annoted with extra information.
+Operations and types can be annoted with extra information.
 Each annotation has a different meaning.
 All of them start with `@` followed by a word, followed by parenthesis and some argument.
 Here are the supported annotations:

-- `@version`: Restrict this class or operation to only exist in one particular client version.
-You can create multiple classes/operations with the same name as long as they don't exist in the same version.
+- `@version`: Restrict this type or operation to only exist in one particular client version.
+You can create multiple types/operations with the same name as long as they don't exist in the same version.
 The argument is a list of restrictions per plataform.
 Each plataform can have a conditional checking for versions.
 Possible forms:
   - `android > 1.2`: This matches `1.3` | `1.5.2` | `2.1`, but not `1.0` | `1.2` | `1.2.1`.
   - `android >= 1.2`: This matches `1.3` | `1.5.2` | `2.1` | `1.2` | `1.2.1`, but not `1.0`.
   - `android == 1.3`: This matches `1.3` | `1.3.5`, but not `1.0` | `1.4`.